mtc-20/CheatSheets/MarkDown_CS.md

 ```
 For example, here [another link to my CheatSheets repo][1] , the link is actually located at the bottom of the document, making it cleaner to read.

-Alternatively if you dont like numbering links, this also works
+Alternatively if you dont like numbering links, changing the code to this
 ```
 [link to my MarkDown CheatSheet][md]
 ```
+should still work like so
 [link to my MarkDown CheatSheet][md]